spgreen/eduroam-freeradius-docker/README.md

 	"SUCCESS" - the user has successfully authenticated

-	"FAILIURE" - the user has failed authentication.
+	"FAILURE" - the user has failed authentication.
 Possible issues:

         	a.
 Mistyped user credentials
         	b.
 User does not exist